All Episodes

 Once you try this new mattress topper, you put it right over your mattress, you will never sleep better.

-Promo code topper with this great deal and the best night's sleep you ever had.
+Promo code TOPPER for this great deal and the best night's sleep you ever had.

 All right, glad you're with us.

-Uh we are expecting any moment this hour that Senator Susan Collins of Maine will be making her announcement as to, and she did vote yes to enclosure, and that means the 30-hour clock has started.
+We are expecting any moment this hour that Senator Susan Collins of Maine will be making her announcement as to, and she did vote yes, to end cloture, and that means the 30-hour clock has started.

-And uh, we expect her decision on the final vote for confirmation, which we expect will take place sometime tomorrow around five o'clock Eastern time.
+And we expect her decision on the final vote for confirmation, which we expect will take place sometime tomorrow around 5 o'clock Eastern time.

-Susan Collins has taken the floor if you want to go to a boat.
+Susan Collins has taken the floor if you want to go to a point.

 Susan Collins just took to the floor.